Sunnyside Triangle Site

 What's happening now?

-In May 2016, City Administration obtained apporval from Council to market the Sunnyside Triangle Sit to the private sector.
+In May 2016, City Administration obtained approval from Council to market the Sunnyside Triangle Site to the private sector and construction is expected to take place in 2019.

 The Planning Context